Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 - SciPy uses a lot of Fortran code, having incorporated existing and standard implementations (like BLAS & LAPACK) for mathematical computations.
-- This did not play well with Python's native build tools, leading to the creation of `numpy.distutils`, which is considered a bandaid and in minimal maintenance mode.
+- This did not play well with Python's native build tools, leading to the creation of `numpy.distutils`, which is however considered a bandaid and in minimal maintenance mode.
 - The Python packaging world has been continually reinventing itself to overcome burning problems that are due to the immense complexity being wrapped by Python packages.